kang205/DVBPR/README.md

 ## Environment
 The code is tested under a Linux desktop with a single GTX-1080 Ti GPU.

+Requirements:

-- Tensorflow:  1.3
+- Tensorflow 1.3
 - Numpy
 - PIL

 ## Datasets

-The four fashion datasets can be downloaded via
+The four fashion datasets (*AmazonFashion*, *AmazonWomen*, *AmazonMen*, *Tradesy*) can be downloaded via

 ```
 bash download_dataset.sh
 ```

 All datasets are stored in *.npy* format, each item is associated with a JPG image.
 Please refer to DVBPR code for detail usage.
+For image generation, we mainly use the *AmazonFashion* dataset.

-Amazon datasets are derived from [here](http://jmcauley.ucsd.edu/data/amazon/), tradesy dataset is introducde in [here](http://jmcauley.ucsd.edu/data/tradesy/).
+Amazon datasets are derived from [here](http://jmcauley.ucsd.edu/data/amazon/), tradesy dataset is introduced in [here](http://jmcauley.ucsd.edu/data/tradesy/).
 Please cite the corresponding papers if you use the datasets.

 **Please note the raw images are for academic use only.**